Words on Bathroom Walls is available to rent or buy now.

 READ MORE: LEAN ON PETE

-Plummer’s outstanding performance alongside an equally strong supporting cast ensures Words on Bathroom Walls transcends the boundaries of young adult fiction on screen.
-While at the same time remaining rooted in a teenage aesthetic that encourages debate and discussion among young people watching.
-The film’s creative, engaging, and scary visual representations of Adam’s thoughts stunning in both design and construct.
-And while there are moments where Words on Bathroom Walls falls prey to the usual tropes of young adult fiction, the core messages of the movie remain fully intact.
-Here, Adam’s own words define the importance of the film and its conversations on mental health, “It’s hard to let someone find you in all the dark and twisty places inside, but eventually, you have to hope that they do, because that’s the beginning of everything.”
+Charlie Plummer is a damn fine young actor, and his outstanding performance ensures Words on Bathroom Walls transcends the usual boundaries of young adult fiction.
+Meanwhile, Freudenthal’s creative approach to direction, particularly in the first half of the film, brings the inner world Adam inhabits into the external ‘real’ world to stunning effect.
+While there are moments where Words on Bathroom Walls falls prey to the classic tropes of young adult fiction, the core messages of the movie and its abundant creativity are never lost.
+It is here where Adam’s own words summarise the film’s essential questions and conversations on mental health, “It’s hard to let someone find you in all the dark and twisty places inside, but eventually, you have to hope that they do, because that’s the beginning of everything.”